 Brisbane CBD – Old and New

-Although Brisbane is a relatively young city (relative to most of the world’s major cities), the CBD has the a unique appearance of old and new buildings.
-The churches, for example, which look old, were really only constructed around the turn of the 20th century and completed near the end of that century.
-Still, the juxtaposition of the old style buildings against the modern glass towers is striking.
+Although Brisbane is a relatively young city, the CBD has the a unique appearance of old and new buildings.
+Some of these look old, but were really only constructed in the 20th century.
+Still, the juxtaposition of the old style brick and stone buildings against the new, more modern glass towers is striking.

 Stay tuned for some more pictures of Albert Street Uniting Church in the post “Brisbane Open House“.
-I really enjoyed this Open House event because we got to wander around inside many places that we normally wouldn’t have access to.
+This exciting blog post gives an insider view to some old and new places that are not normally open to the public.

 St. John’s Anglican Cathedral

-St. Johns Anglican Cathedral – Construction of Brisbane’s largest and most striking cathedral began in 1901 and reached completion in 2009.
+Although St. John’s looks old, it is relatively new.
+Construction of Brisbane’s largest and most striking cathedral began in 1901 and reached completion in 2009.

 Inside, handmade tapestry cushions depicting Australian flora and fauna grace every pew.

-Some of the other historical buildings that grace the city core are not churches, but they do have an interesting place in Brisbane’s architectural story.
+Some of the other old and new buildings that grace the city core are not churches, but they do have an interesting place in Brisbane’s architectural story.
 Speaking of story – or rather, history – here is a little….

 Brisbane was formed initially as a penal colony for British convicts sent from Sydney.
 Only hardened criminals, and recidivist prisoners (repeat offenders) were sent to the Moreton Bay Convict Settlement.
 It acquired a reputation for violence, and death from disease.
 Further, the overseers of the prisoners were prisoners themselves and chosen for that role based on their brutality and ability to maintain discipline through terrorizing the other prisoners.
 It won’t surprise you to learn that they had to be housed in separate barracks because they were hated and risked being murdered in their sleep.